Siphon880gh/rapid-tools-suite/readme.md

 ---
 Static webpage HTML, Bootstrap, jQuery, Knockout, and Handlebar that helps you get started on your static webpage with two way binding (knockout), visibility directives (knockout), and template rendering (handlebar).

+boilerplates/newmin.php
+---
+Same as New Static except this tools suite is excluded.
+Running a min boilerplate means you are going to get this running fast and don't need the heavy lifting that my tools help with.
+Instructions on compass and livereload included at the top of the boilerplate.

 boilerplates/newapp.php
 ---
 Includes the static webpage libraries.
 Also has Crossroads JS to setup URL routers that enable the user to use the browser back/forward buttons to change the state of the DOM.